hdShang/arxiv-daily/docs/cs-CV/2025-09-11/papers/250909286v1-visual-programmability-a-guide-for-code-as-thought-in-chart-understa.md

 ---
 layout: default
-title: Visual Programmability: A Guide for Code-as-Thought in Chart Understanding
+title: "Visual Programmability: A Guide for Code-as-Thought in Chart Understanding"
 ---

 # Visual Programmability: A Guide for Code-as-Thought in Chart Understanding